(1) An employer shall not receive a payment from a worker employed by him unless—

 (2) In this section “relevant provision”, in relation to a worker's contract, means a provision of the contract comprised—

-(a) in one or more written terms of the contract of which the employer has given the worker a copy on an occasion
+(a) in one or more written terms of the contract of which

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.